oblivia-simplex/Narrativity/2_amnasan.md

 I exaggerate.
 Our other senses do, and must, remain significant while we read.
-The historical examples that Martin Jay provides in **Downcast Eyes** suggest that a greater attention to text can result in the denigration of vision as the purveyor of \"truth,\" but, as Jay points out, this need not result in the denigration of vision as a rich experience.
-I don\'t know that reading and writing as a form of sensory deprivation has ever been studied, or how it could be researched since anyone isolated in their efforts, in the manner I\'m suggesting, would not succeed in drawing attention to himself, and so, for me, this must remain autobiographical, a concern I will return to.
+The historical examples that Martin Jay provides in **Downcast Eyes** suggest that a greater attention to text can result in the denigration of vision as the purveyor of "truth,\" but, as Jay points out, this need not result in the denigration of vision as a rich experience.
+I don't know that reading and writing as a form of sensory deprivation has ever been studied, or how it could be researched since anyone isolated in their efforts, in the manner I'm suggesting, would not succeed in drawing attention to himself, and so, for me, this must remain autobiographical, a concern I will return to.